RagtagOpen/infrastructure/README.md

 ### Source control

-We run a [Ragtag GitHub](https://github.com/ragtagteam) organization.
+We run two Ragtag GitHub organizations.
+[RagtagTeam](https://github.com/ragtagteam) has private repos (but we have to pay per team member).
+[RagtagOpen](https://github.com/ragtagopen) has only public repos, so it is free regardless of number of team members.

 Some projects use their own GitLab accounts.

 ### Deployment options